VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 ### Entrance of the Program

-The entrance of a C program is the main program, while the entrance of a MiniGUI program is MiniGUIMain, and the prototype of the program is as follows:
+The entrance of a C program is the main program, while the entrance of a MiniGUI program is `MiniGUIMain`, and the prototype of the program is as follow:

 ```cpp
 int MiniGUIMain (int argc, const char* argv[]);
 ```

-This function is a encapsulated Macro for main (the entry function) of ANSI C.So the entrance of each MiniGUI application (no matter server function mginit or client application) is the MiniGUIMain function.
-Arguments of argc and argv have the same meaning as that of the main function in C program, which are the number of command line arguments and the string array pointer to the arguments, respectively.
+This function is a encapsulated macro for `main` (the entry function) of ANSI
+C. So the entrance of each MiniGUI application (no matter server function `mginit` or client application) is the `MiniGUIMain` function.
+Arguments of `argc` and `argv` have the same meaning as that of the `main` function in C program, which are the number of command line arguments and the string array pointer to the arguments, respectively.